 Study Goals

-On completion of this unit, you will be able to …
+On completion of this unit, you will be able to

-… install and use an IDE for R.
+install and use an IDE for R.

-… explain how single-series (univariate) data sets are statistically described.
+explain how single-series (univariate) data sets are statistically described.

-… analyze relationships between two series (bivariate) data.
+analyze relationships between two-series (bivariate) data.

 Introduction

 Any statistical analysis should begin with an examination of the underlying data.
 It is helpful to describe the information contained in the data in a comprehensible and concise manner as a first step.
-In most cases, this data consists of a sequence of measured values of one (univariate), two (bivariate) or several (multivariate) variables.
+In most cases, these data consist of a sequence of measured values of one (univariate), two (bivariate), or several (multivariate) variables.
 This lesson takes a closer look at univariate and bivariate variables using descriptive statistics.
-This can be done on one hand with statistical key indicators (parameters or measures) or by displaying the data graphically.
+This can be done either with statistical key indicators (parameters or measures) or by displaying the data graphically.
 For this purpose, sample data sets from economics are examined in more detail.

 The commands can be entered and executed from any R console.
-However, for more in-depth statistical analysis, it is recommended to use a graphical user interface for ease of use.
-Among other things, this makes it possible to add explanatory text to the individual commands and to save command sequences.
+However, for more in-depth statistical analysis, it is recommended that you employ a graphical user interface for ease of use.
+Among other things, this makes it possible to add explanatory text to individual commands and to save command sequences.
 Two popular graphical user interfaces are introduced and used in the remainder of this work.

 4.1 Univariate Descriptive Statistics

-It is difficult to describe data using a table, since even small amounts of data difficult to grasp immediately and to interpret.
-In practice, you will usually have to deal with very large amounts of data, for which a representation of the individual measured variables as a sequence of numerical values is unsuitable and does not aid understanding.
+It is difficult to describe data using a table since even small amounts of data can be difficult to grasp immediately and interpret.
+In practice, you will usually have to work with large amounts of data, for which a representation of the individual measured variables as a sequence of numerical values is unsuitable and does not aid understanding.

 Before examining the EU stock market data as an example for descriptive statistics, two integrated development environments (IDEs) are introduced: RStudio and Jupyter Notebook.